areski/django-lets-go/README.rst

 Django Helper, Utils and mix of Snippets
 ========================================

-Django-Lets-go provide a set of helpers, goodies, functions used in a subset of their Open Source projects.

-This repository is full of goodies, some are useful snippets recompiled, some are homemade used in our projects.
+Django-Lets-go provide a lot of goodies, functions, useful snippets recompiled, if you develop some Django projects you will certainly found something useful here.

-Django-lets-gp contains the following helper :
+Django-lets-go contains the following helper :
 ----------------------------------------------

 1. Model